Dimers and orthogonal polynomials: connections with random matrices: Gaussian Unitary Ensemble of random matrices (GUE)

 \subsection{Distribution of the largest eigenvalue: gap probability}

-How to compute the distribution of the largest eigenvalue, $\lambda_{\rm max}$?
+The next question is how to compute the distribution of the largest eigenvalue, $\lambda_{\rm max}$.
 One uses the following simple relation,

-This is a special case of \textbf{gap probability}, i.e., probability that in a Borel set $B$ there are no eigenvalues.
-The gap probabilities are expressed in terms of $n$-point correlation functions as follows.
+which is a special case of \textbf{gap probability}, i.e., probability that in a Borel set $B$ there are no eigenvalues.
+The gap probabilities are expressed in terms of $n$-point correlation functions as follows: